Microsoft-Web/DEMO-RealtimeCommunicationsWithSignalR/README.md

 <a name="enabling-signalr" />
 ## Enabling SignalR ##
 1. Open **Firework.Web**.
+1. Launch the app by pressying **F5**.
+Play with the app, explaining this works in a single-user mode at the moment.
 1. Add a reference to **jQuery 1.8.2** NuGet package.
 1. Add a reference to **Microsoft ASP.NET SignalR** Nuget package.
 2. Add **FireworkHub.cs** from **code\Assets** to the project.